The Global eCommerce market is expected to hit $5.55 Trillion till the end of 2022. Yeah, you heard us right, Trillion with a T.

 Undoubtedly, Shopify markets aims to help merchants optimize their business for cross-border selling.
 Let’s dive in to know more about its features and capabilities.

-II.
-What Can You Do With Shopify Markets?
+What Can You Do With Markets Shopify?

-01. Simplified Currency Conversions for International Markets
+01. Streamlined Currency Conversion for Global Markets

 With Shopify Markets, you can automatically convert your storefront prices to 130+ currencies.